 Lidiya Skoblikova – Ural Lightning

-Skoblikova was born on March 8, 1939 in Zlatoust, Ural region, Soviet Union.
+Pretty girl was born on March 8, 1939 in Zlatoust, Ural region, Soviet Union.
 Lidiya grew up in a large working-class family (father, mother, three sisters, and the eldest brother).
-She was engaged in skiing, volleyball, athletics, gymnastics.
+Active girl was engaged in skiing, volleyball, athletics, gymnastics.

 At the age of 14, Lidiya won the track and field championships in Chelyabinsk region (800 m).
-A year later, she decided to try herself at speed skating.
+A year later, she decided to try her hand at speed skating.
 In 1956 she became the champion of her native city and in the same year Lidiya entered the Chelyabinsk Pedagogical Institute.

-After retirement in 1969, Skoblikova moved to Moscow to work as a speed skating coach.
+After retirement in 1969, Skoblikova moved to Moscow and became a coach.

-In 1996, Lidia was inducted to the International Women’s Sports Hall of Fame, and three years later received the Order For Merit to the Fatherland.
+In 1996, Lidiya was inducted into the International Women’s Sports Hall of Fame, and three years later she received the Order For Merit to the Fatherland.

 Skoblikova married Aleksandr Polozkov, a competitive race walker and a member of the national team.
-Their son Georgy (born 14 March 1965) assisted Skoblkova as a coach of the national speed skating team in the 1990s.
+Their son Georgy (born on March 14, 1965) assisted Skoblkova as a coach of the national speed skating team in the 1990s.

-There is the Ice Palace in Chelyabinsk named after Skoblikova.
+The Ice Sports Palace in Chelyabinsk is named after Lydia Skoblikova.